|

 it taught me grounding and efficiency.

-My first degrees in psychology were in Sweden two decades
+My first degrees in psychology were in Sweden three decades

 ago; they focused on children, CBT and psychodynamic